Covid UK: Calls for booster jabs by Autumn as cases continue to rise

 The JCVI member warned the UK may also face a “significant flu epidemic” this winter as cases in the southern hemisphere surge.

+“With each passing winter lack of flu the concern is the immunity in the population against flu is lower and lower so the potential for a having a really big flu epidemic goes up and up so we’re getting increasing worried...the picture in the southern hemisphere suggests that quite a significant flu epidemic might occur here in the north this coming winter,” he said.

-Talking about who should be prioritised for any Covid booster he said: “we’re going to need to focus on older people, people with underlying conditions and potentially also healthcare workers on the frontline.”
+Talking about who should be prioritised for any Covid booster professor Finn said, “we’re going to need to focus on older people, people with underlying conditions and potentially also healthcare workers on the frontline.”

 Earlier this year the JCVI said the UK would likely need an autumn Covid booster campaign after advising the government to begin a Spring booster programme for vulnerable patients and over 75s.